Bartis1313/csgo/README.md

  - INSERT (Close/open menu)
  - DELETE (Panic key - shutdowns whole hack thread)
  - HOME (Console key - shows the console window rendered with ImGui)

-# Issues or requests
-For now the cheat may have them many as during development my main goal is to learn how to write optimized and simple code

-About requests, when I personally think the feature provided is alright, I will try to implement it in a short time perioid, eventually people who commit prs will be contributors

 # Log
 <details>